Global Health Technologies

 Rice360 is thrilled to offer cash prizes for top competitors at the competition.
 Judges will select award winners based on the evaluation rubric here.

-The 2024 competition awards include: 1st Place: $5,000, 2nd Place: $3,000, 3rd Place: $2,000, Crystal Sea Award: $1,000, Diversity, Equity, and Inclusion Award: $1,000, People’s Choice Award: $500
+The 2025 competition awards include: 1st Place: $5,000, 2nd Place: $3,000, 3rd Place: $2,000, Crystal Sea Award: $1,000, Diversity, Equity, and Inclusion Award: $1,000, Public Invention Open Source Award: $1,000, Public Invention Incremental Improvement Award, $1,000, and the People’s Choice Award: $500.
+Outside of 1st, 2nd, and 3rd Place awards, semi-finalist teams are eligible for multiple awards.

 Crystal Sea Award: $1,000

-Diversity, Equity, and Inclusion Award: $1000
+Diversity, Equity, and Inclusion Award: $1,000

-The Diversity, Equity, and Inclusion Award ($1000) honors student innovators who thoughtfully consider diversity, equity, and inclusion issues throughout the design process.
-The Award aims to elevate and celebrate student-led innovation that advances equity by designing global health technologies that address unmet health needs, particularly for marginalized populations.
+The Diversity, Equity, and Inclusion Award ($1,000) honors student innovators who thoughtfully consider diversity, equity, and inclusion issues throughout the design process.
+The award aims to elevate and celebrate student-led innovation that advances equity by designing global health technologies that address unmet health needs, particularly for marginalized populations.

 How to Apply